-Rodrigue has developed new ways for Galatoire's to connect with the community as a founder of The Galatoire Foundation and creating the restaurant's annual Christmas and Mardi Gras Table Auctions.
-Launched in 2006, this twice-a-year tradition has raised more than $2.2 million for The Galatoire Foundation and dozens of New Orleans non-profit organizations, as guests bid to reserve a table in Galatoire's famed first floor dining room on the two busiest days of the year, the Fridays before Christmas and Mardi Gras.
+Rodrigue has developed new ways for Galatoire's to connect with the community as a founder and President of The Galatoire Foundation and creating the restaurant's annual Christmas and Mardi Gras table auctions.
+Launched in 2006, this twice-a-year tradition has raised more than $2.5 million for The Galatoire Foundation and dozens of New Orleans non-profit organizations, as guests bid to reserve a table in Galatoire's famed first floor dining room on the two busiest days of the year, the Fridays before Christmas and Mardi Gras.
 Rodrigue has been personally honored by Gambit Weekly as an outstanding achiever in the "40 Under 40" business category and as a member of the city's "Power Generation" by New Orleans CityBusiness.
-Rodrigue lives in New Orleans and has four daughters, Caroline, Savanah, Eugenie and Adelaide.
+Rodrigue lives in New Orleans with his wife, Katy Casbarian, and has four daughters, Caroline, Savanah, Eugenie and Adelaide.

 Phillip L. Lopez